eyasahli/SpotifyDataVizPanel/README.md

 ## Dashboards

-Spotiviz offers the following dashboards:
+Vizify offers the following dashboards:

 1. **Home Page**: Navigate to the home page to get an overview of the application.